7 Sep 2020

 Mathematics

-Born on April 23rd 1933 in Birmingham, Alabama.
-Annie’s mother had encouraged her to study hard telling her she could be anything she wanted but she would have to work for it.
-In 1950, Easley registered in classes at Xavier University located in New Orleans, which was then an African-American Roman Catholic University.
+Annie was born on April 23rd 1933 in Birmingham, Alabama.
+Growing up, her mother told her she could be anything she wanted but she would have to work for it.
+In 1950, she registered at Xavier University, which was then an African-American Roman Catholic University.
 She went on to major in pharmacy for four years.

 In 1954, she returned back to her hometown, Birmingham.
 At the time, the Jim Crow laws which supported racial inequality, African-Americans were obliged to pass a literacy test, Easley says she remembers the test giver telling her, ‘You went to Xavier University, two dollars’.
 She then helped other African–Americans to prepare for the test.